deepshamenghani/posit_plotly_crosstalk/README.md

 - You can access the data using "Richmondway" package with the below command: devtools::install_github("deepshamenghani/richmondway")

-You can learn more about the dataset at [github [ackage repo](https://github.com/deepshamenghani/richmondway)
+You can learn more about the detials of the dataset at [github repo](https://github.com/deepshamenghani/richmondway)

 ---